Frequently Asked Questions

 Absolutely not!
 Each program has its own designated funding source.
 Membership dues solely benefit the Employee Assistance Program and your fellow officers and employees.

 Anyone can join the Corrections Foundation.
 Membership is open to anyone who wishes to join.
-However, financial assistance through the Employee Assistance Program is limited to DC employees.
-OPS employees are eligible to join and benefit from membership, too.
+However, financial assistance through the Employee Assistance Program is limited to FDC employees and contractors performing services for FDC in FDC institutions, e.g., health services in prisons, IT professionals in Central Office, etc. OPS employees are eligible to join and benefit from membership, too.

 Please make sure you review the criteria and procedure to receive assistance to make sure you are eligible.